FakhriAbbasov/Weather-App/README.md

 Extra details of the forecast can be accessed by pressing on the AccordionButtons.
 ![](screenshots/weatherScreenshot3.png)

-The colors of the shadow and the buttons change based on weather.
+The colors of the shadow and the buttons change based on the weather.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).